 Leadership Group Member

-This is collaborative effort reflects the contribution of a broad number of partners.
+This collaborative effort reflects the contribution of a broad number of partners.
 If you or your organization are interested in getting involved, please contact us at firstname.lastname@example.org.

 (Frequently Asked Questions)

 Economic Architecture is dedicated to the premise that we can and should (re)design our markets to serve the public good.
 And when we do, we have the potential to tap into the drive, ambition, and ingenuity of market participants to solve the problems that are impacting people’s lives.

 Why do we use the term “homes” and not “houses”